You can quickly create a local cluster, write to it, and read from it.

 docker run -it --name mycluster facebookincubator/logdevice

 You'll see the output of the ld-dev-cluster utility, which the container starts if no command is specified.

 Or, if you did a full LogDevice build, from the root directory of the repo, run the ld-dev-cluster utility:

-specified path, writes a config file that includes all of these nodes, and starts an
+ld-dev-cluster creates temporary directories, which it deletes on a clean exit, and starts 5 nodes.
+It also writes a config file that includes all of these nodes, and starts an instance of the

 logdeviced daemon for each node.